xc308/mesa_learn/README.md

 - then type: pipenv install mesa
 - run: pipenv shell (* to activate the virtual environment)

+### Link with Github
+- create a repo on Github
+- in terminal, mkdir mesa , cd mesa, touch readme.md
+- within mesa wd, type: jupyter notebook
+- when jupyter notebook webpage pop up, on the top right-hand side click new, then choose python3 to open up a new notebook
+- rename of the notebook first

 ### Model setting up
 - set two core classes: one for the overall model, the other for agents